 Visiting Gozo in a day from Valletta

-You should never visit Malta archipelago without exploring Gozo island for at least one day.
-If your time is not enough or you, decide not to oversleep in Gozo, but you want to make the most of your day, we recommend you to arrange your trip through the web platforms that always offer good deals and any tour to enjoy this fantastic archipelago.
-We arranged our Gozo daily trip through Viator.
+You should never visit the Malta archipelago without exploring Gozo island for at least one day.
+If your time is not enough or you decide not to oversleep in Gozo, but you want to make the most of your day, we recommend you to arrange your trip through the web platforms that always offer good deals and any tour to enjoy this fantastic archipelago.
+We arranged our Gozo daily trip through Viator.com.

-Viator is an excellent and useful tool where you can find many activities and tours available in the place you are visiting.
-We like this web platform because it has a wide choice of activities/tours.
-It is also effortless to book them through the website or app for devices: enter the city you need, and you’ll see in a while all its offers.
-After booking you’ll immediately get the e-voucher to show at the starting time of your activity.
+Viator.com is an excellent and useful tool to find many activities and tours available in your visiting place.
+We love this web platform because it has a wide choice of activities/tours.
+It is also effortless to book them through the website or smart app for devices: after texting the city you are visiting, you’ll see in a while all the offers.
+After booking, you’ll immediately get the e-voucher to show at the starting time of your activity.

 Our trip around Gozo

 After being picked up from our hotel in Sliema and reached the Cirkewwa pier, we take a private boat to Gozo-Mgarr harbour.
 Here we find the 4×4 open jeep of a local agency, the Gozo Pride Tours, ready to lead us around this rural and quiet island.

 1. Ramla Bay

 After a quick stop at a beautiful Qala Belvedere, from where we enjoy a stunning view of Comino island, passing through the lush Simar valley, our first visit is Ramla Bay.
 Enclosed by two green hills which rise on each side of the fertile Xagħra valley, it’s a wide stretch of red sand (the locals call it Ramla il-Ħamra, that means the “red sand beach”) always crowded during the summer seasons when locals and tourists come here to swim in its clear water, snorkel and chill out in the sun.
 It’s said to be the most beautiful beach of Gozo and one of the best of Malta archipelago.